VladimirKozulin/Vladimir/README.md

 ## 📌 About me
 - 🎓 22-year-old java backend developer
 - 🌱 Seeking new knowledge and experience
-- 💼 Currently working on personal projects and studying at university
+- 💼 Currently working on yandex and studying at college
 - 📫 Contact me: vladimir.kozulin.18@yandex.ru or @vakover

 ## 🖥 Technology Stack